 Americas

 The CALP Network provides capacity building, technical and coordination support to strengthen the community of practice in North America, Latin America and the Caribbean.
-The CALP Network office in the Americas is located in Washington, D.C. and Bogota, Colombia.
+The CALP Network team working in the Americas are based in Washington, D.C. and Colombia.

 Contact the team